 - Non-participating providers are still part of the Medicare program but can accept (or choose not to accept) Medicare patients depending on the case.Non-participating doctors are legally allowed to charge up to 15% above Medicare’s approved rate (minus what Medicare pays).

 As a patient, you are responsible for these ‘excess charges.’

 Good news: Some states have a limiting charge of 5%, which is the maximum amount that non-PARs can charge Medicare patients after the 20% coinsurance.

 - Opt-out providers don’t accept Medicare.
 They decide their rates; therefore, they don’t bill Medicare.
 With these doctors, you will pay their fees out-of-pocket in full.

 Therefore, whether doctors accept Medicare or not depends on their participation status.

 If you want to get a list of nearby Medicare doctors, you can browse online directories like Zocdoc or Yelp.
 You can also ask your current doctor if they accept Medicare.
 You may also ask for referrals from family, friends, and co-workers.

-If you are enrolled in a Medicare Advantage (MA) plan, also known as Part C, you should visit your insurer’s website to learn what doctors are covered by your plan.
+If you are on Medicare Advantage you should visit your insurer’s website to learn what doctors are covered by your plan.